aleksadvaisly/mcp-python-interpreter/README.md

 ## File Handling Capabilities

-The MCP Python Interpreter now supports comprehensive file operations:
+The MCP Python Interpreter supports comprehensive file operations when `--enable-filesystem-tools` is active:
 - Read text and binary files up to 1MB
 - Write text and binary files
 - Syntax highlighting for source code files